 Ellen Alleman, MA, LPCC| Therapist (Denver, CO)

-Ellen Alleman, MA, brings a thoughtful, attuned presence to her work with children and families, grounded in her background as a school counselor and Colorado Initial Special Services Provider.
-With a deep understanding of how children develop socially, emotionally, and neurologically, Ellen specializes in supporting neurodivergent, gifted, and twice-exceptional children who experience the world with intensity and depth.
+Ellen Alleman, MA, brings a thoughtful, attuned presence to her work with children, teens, and adults, grounded in her professional training, her own experiences as a parent and background as a school counselor.
+With a deep understanding of how people develop socially, emotionally, and neurologically across the lifespan, Ellen specializes in supporting neurodivergent, gifted, and twice-exceptional individuals who experience the world with intensity and depth.

-Ellen has extensive experience working with children navigating anxiety, emotional intensity, and overexcitabilities.
-She is especially passionate about supporting highly sensitive children, helping them better understand their inner world while building tools to feel more regulated, confident, and empowered.
-Her work also focuses on strengthening executive functioning skills and supporting overall social-emotional development.
+Ellen has extensive experience working with clients navigating anxiety, emotional intensity, and overexcitabilities.
+She is especially passionate about supporting highly sensitive individuals, helping them better understand their inner world while building tools to feel more regulated, confident, and empowered.
+She also supports parents, offering insight and practical strategies to strengthen connection, navigate challenges, and feel more grounded and confident in their role.

 Ellen’s approach is warm, collaborative, and strengths-based.
-She integrates modalities such as play therapy, solution-focused therapy, motivational interviewing, expressive arts therapy, and Brainspotting to meet each child where they are.
-Through this integrative lens, she helps children build emotional awareness, develop effective coping skills, and grow in self-advocacy.
+She integrates modalities such as play therapy, solution-focused therapy, motivational interviewing, expressive arts therapy, and Brainspotting to meet each client where they are.
+Through this integrative lens, she helps clients build emotional awareness, develop effective coping skills, and grow in self-advocacy.